MG F / MG TF: Nanjing Automobile Group production

 In March 2007, Nanjing Automobile Group, which bought MG Rover's remaining assets during bankruptcy proceedings, restarted production of the MG TF at its Nanjing factory, with a capacity of 200,000 cars a year.
 Experts from the Longbridge factory were involved in building the new TFs in Nanjing.

 In August 2008, more than three years after the facility had closed due to the bankruptcy of MG Rover, assembly of a lightly revised MG TF model for the European market, from Chinese built complete knock down (CKD) kits, was started by NAC MG UK at Longbridge.

 The first TF model to be produced by NAC MG UK was the TF LE500.
 As the name suggests, this was a limited edition of five hundred cars each individually numbered.
 The better suspension set-up and the heated rear window from the 2005 model TF were carried over to the LE500.
 Styling was reminiscent of the original MGF, with an intake on either side of the MG badge, and a large single intake below the number plate.

-The LE500 specification includes leather seats, hard top and soft top, wind stop, CD tuner with MP3 compatibility, rear parking sensors, sixteen inch eleven spoke alloy wheels, and front fog lights.
+The LE500 specification includes leather seats, hard top and soft top, wind stop, CD tuner with MP3 compatibility, rear parking sensors, 16 in eleven-spoke alloy wheels, and front fog lights.
 It was priced higher than a modern Mazda MX5 despite its few changes from 2002, which had a large negative effect on sales.

 The LE500 was followed by the model TF 135 and a further limited edition TF 85th Anniversary, of which only fifty were ever produced.

-Production of the TF at Longbridge was suspended again in October 2009, due to low demand in face of the recession.
+Production of the TF at Longbridge was suspended again in October 2009, due to low demand in face of the ongoing recession.
 Production resumed in the new year, but the end of production was finally announced in March 2011, due to lack of demand and component supply problems.
 A total of 906 TFs were produced at Longbridge under Chinese ownership.